jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-auto.md

 }
 ```

-Also, if you use SBDG, you need only do:
+Also, if you use [spring-boot-gemfire-name], you need only do:

 Example 11.
-Configuring caching using Spring Boot for
+Configuring caching using [spring-boot-gemfire-name]
-VMware GemFire

 ``` highlight